DanKo-code/Songs-Library-Upgraded/README.md

 docker-compose up
 ```

-4. Go to [http://localhost:8118](http://localhost:8118) and try uploading something.
-You should see uploaded images or videos in the local directory (`./uploads`) after that.
+4. Go to [http://localhost:3023/swagger/index.html#/](http://localhost:3023/swagger/index.html#/) and try uploading something.
+You should see swagger UI for testing api.